Together, we are making a positive impact on the lives of millions of children in China and beyond.

 In June 2021, on the occasion of International Children's Day, D-Cal became a partner with UNICEF China to support UNICEF’s “Sports for Development” project and contribute to the holistic and healthy development of adolescents in China’s rural areas.
 D-Cal is committed to supporting the implementation of various UNICEF programme activities to help promote the all-round development of Chinese children and adolescents, and establish a good physical and psychological foundation for the future.

 Tencent and Tencent Foundation

 The strategic partnership focusing on child online protection between UNICEF and Tencent was announced in March 2017.
-Tencent Foundation has committed to donating RMB 10 million to UNICEF over three years from 2017 to 2019, to provide a safer and secure internet for children and adolescents, including through research and public advocacy, industry coalition building and engagement, public awareness and communication.
+Tencent Foundation has committed to supporting UNICEF over three years from 2017 to 2019, to provide a safer and secure internet for children and adolescents, including through research and public advocacy, industry coalition building and engagement, public awareness and communication.
 UNICEF will provide its knowledge, expertise, tools and a child rights perspective to Tencent and other information and communications technology (ICT) companies in order to advance their policies on child online protection.